Having an Acura

 How to save money on car insurance

 AWD can indeed protect you against hazardous driving conditions, but it can’t do it all.
-That’s why it’s crucial to have a solid car insurance policy to cover you in any unforeseen accidents—because AWD can’t prevent everything.
+That’s why it’s crucial to have a solid car insurance policy to cover you in any unforeseen accidents—because AWD can’t prevent everything

-Whether you need an all-new policy, roadside assistance
+Whether you need an all-new policy,

-, or to make sure you aren’t overpaying on the coverage you already have, Jerry
+, or to make sure you aren’t overpaying on the coverage you already have,

 can help.
 As the No. 1 rated insurance app, Jerry will find you the best deals on any coverage you need within 45 seconds of signing up.
 Your customized quotes are sourced from over 50 top providers, so you can rest easy knowing you’re getting the best options around.
-When you find the policy that’s right for you, Jerry can help you switch your policies over—and you can join the 2 million+ users who save more than $800 a year on average!

-“Without a doubt, using Jerry
+“Without a doubt, using

 was a seamless process!
 The staff was attentive to my every question.
 My new Nationwide policy premium saves me $200 a month.
 Let them save you money too!” —Kenny P.

-RECOMMENDEDThis app is great, but the customer service is even better!
+This app is great, but the customer service is even better!
 Not to mention convenient!
 My husband and I got the lowest rate (much lower than the rates I was finding online through my own searches), quickly, and pretty much all through text message!
 Thank you so much for a hassle free experience👍